weberdc/py_find_influential_tweeters/README.md

-# py\_twitter\_analysis
+# py\_find\_influential\_tweeters
-An experimental project to analyse tweet data, specifically looking for signs of *"influence"*.
+An experimental project to analyse tweet data, specifically looking for signs of *"influence"*, in the form of influential accounts or users.

 Current metrics generated are a variant on the academic h-index, an interactor ratio, a retweet/mention ratio (more of a retweet/reply ratio really), a mixture model of retweeter/mention